LIMUNIMI/musescorePlugins/README.md

 `README.md` is this file.

-## How to use plugins
+## How to install plugins

-After installing MuseScore 2.x or 3.x, plugins must be placed under `plugins` subdiectory, and enabled through the Plugin Manager, as explained in <https://musescore.org/en/handbook-advanced-topics/plugins>.
+Download the version of the plugin for your specific MueScore version.

+Open MuseScore Studio.

+Identify your Plugins folder via Settings > Folders > Plugins.

+Copy the file to the Plugins folder

+Open MuseScore Studio and activate the plugin on the Home page under the tab Plugins.

+Once activated, the plugin will appear in the Plugins menu.

+For more information follow the instructions at <https://musescore.org/en/handbook-advanced-topics/plugins>.

 ## License